rfshelley/Documentation/ref-docs/location-ref.rst

 setMode()
 ---------

-Set the mode for this location.
+Set the mode for this Location.

 **Signature:**
     ``void setMode(String mode)``